ArnoldHueteG/katas_bingo/README.md

 Welcome to the Bingo Web Application!
 This application leverages the power of Node.js for its backend services and React for a responsive frontend experience.

-The application was based on this [requirements](https://tddbuddy.com/katas/bingo.html)
+The application was based on these [requirements](https://tddbuddy.com/katas/bingo.html)

 ## Prerequisites: